jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 34-37m at 6tph (+3m)
 * LHD-WAT changing to Northern (West End) at WAT in 35-38m at 4tph (+4m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 38-42m at 6tph (+7m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 39-44m at 4tph (+9m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 42-46m at 4tph (+11m)

 From Worcester Park to Leicester Square (8m better)